About the Journal

 - Develop and offer a referenced body of research.

-RFRE is indexed in CINAHL (Cumulative Index to Nursing and Allied Health Literature), EBSCO Essentials, Google Scholar, OTDBASE, Ulrichsweb, JournalTOCs, PKP Index, QOAM, BASE , LiSSa, DOAJ, Open policy finder (Sherpa Romeo), Mir@abel et Isidore de Huma-Num.
+RFRE is indexed in CINAHL (Cumulative Index to Nursing and Allied Health Literature), EBSCO Essentials, Google Scholar, OTDBASE, Ulrichsweb, JournalTOCs, PKP Index, QOAM, BASE , LiSSa, DOAJ, Open policy finder (Sherpa Romeo), Mir@abel, Isidore de Huma-Num and Diamond Discovery Hub.

 The journal publishes editorials, research articles (under the heading ‘Research articles’), critical summaries of scientific publications or events (under the heading ‘Read/Viewed for you’), methodological articles (under the heading ‘Methodologies’), summary articles (under the heading ‘Our work in brief’) and letters to the editor (under the heading ‘Letter to the editor’).